projectpotos/projectpotos.github.io/docs/guide/iso-build/config.md

 #### client_name.short
 **Type**: *string, lowercase, short, regex `^([0-9a-z]{1,32})$`*, **Default**: `potos`

-Define a short name of your Linux Client.
+Define the short name of your Linux Client.
 Use lowercase.
 Will be used for example for the log folder `/var/log/$POTOS_CLIENT_SHORTNAME`

 #### disk_encryption.enable
 **Type**: *boolean --> `true`|`false`*, **Default**: `false`